dannythorne/MakingMinecraft_Take02/README.md

      ![Stop the Game](./ScreenCaps/game_stopped.png "Stop the Game")

-  6. Repeat from step 2 until satisfied with volume balance.
+  6. If unsatisfied with volume balance, go back to step 2, otherwise continue to the next section.

 <a name="terrain"></a>
 [Back to TOC](#toc)